 The CRB will accommodate Human Rights Code-related needs, which are outlined in the Tribunals Ontario Accessibility and Accommodation Policy.

 The CRB’s documents and forms are available in both French and English.
 CRB proceedings can be conducted in English, French or in both languages.
 If you request a review in French, a bilingual member will be assigned to your case.
 If you made your request in English but would prefer to continue in French, tell your case processing officer as soon as possible.

-The CRB is one of fourteen tribunals that form Tribunals Ontario (TO).
+The CRB is one of thirteen tribunals that form Tribunals Ontario (TO).
 TO is committed to ensuring that French language services are clearly visible, easily accessible, and publicized and of equivalent quality to services offered in English.
 See the TO’s French Language Services Policy for more information.

 Languages other than English or French